EDITORIALS

 These are the pain points Testpad was built to solve – giving you structure and visibility without the overhead of traditional test case management.

-Add specialised tools when simpler approaches create problems, not because you think you should have them.
+Add specialized tools when simpler approaches create problems, not because you think you should have them.
 Testing tools should make testing easier.
 If they don't, you've chosen the wrong tools or brought them in too early.
 This iterative, respond-to-real-needs approach is exactly what agile methodology is about – which is why the best agile testing tools are the ones that support that philosophy rather than fight against it.

 Start managing your agile testing with Testpad